Skip to main content

 Max number concurrent jobs

 This field is a numeric value representing the maximum number of jobs initiated by OpCon that should be monitored at any given time.
 Tracked Jobs are not included in this number, but the same limit applies.
-A change to this field requires that the LSAM be stopped and restarted to implement the new value.
-This is the only field for which this is the case; all other config file changes are dynamic and will be refreshed upon the user selecting this action from the Main Menu.
+A change to this field requires stopping and restarting the MCP Agent to implement the new value.
+This is the only field for which this is the case; all other configuration file changes are dynamic and are refreshed when you select this action from the Main Menu.

 Task level checking

-This field is used to cause a WFL job to be failed if any of its subordinate tasks fail.
-It is provided for those sites that have not coded WFL's to handle task failure.
+This field causes a WFL job to be marked failed if any of its subordinate tasks fail.
+Use it at sites where WFLs are not coded to handle task failure.

 Note